project-awesome/project-awesome/README.md

 alias patool=${HOME}/.nvm/versions/node/`nvm current`/bin/patool
 ```

+*Before* doing this, you might need to install nvm and that might require
+xcode tools.
+    * xcode-select --install
+    * get version for next command from https://github.com/creationix/nvm
+    * then use curl command to install nvm curl https://raw.githubusercontent.com/creationix/nvm/v0.31.0/install.sh | bash
+    * source .bashrc     (to load nvm)

+Since the alias needs to use `nvm current`, you have to have nvm already
+installed.

+But it still doesn't work for me since I don't have patool in the bin
+directory of ${HOME}/.nvm/versions/node/`nvm current`/bin.

+Tried rerunning npm install and npm test from inside project-awesome
+directory but that didn't install it there either.

 Running patool gives a list of the subcommands you can run, e.g.

 ```
 patool check ...